How long has William Mack & Associates, Inc. (WMA) been in business?

 How is WMA compensated for their services?

-How are Retainer Services fees calculated?
+How are Retainer Services fees determined and drafted?

 Are the Retainer Services fees tax-deductible?